PutridThunder/Website-Scraping/README.md

+# Web Scraping Learning Project

+## Description
-I'm learning how to collect information from websites, starting with learning how to collect certain types of data by manually accessing the site's HTML and finding out where information is stored, then collecting said data and manipulating it to come to certain conclusions.
+I am learning how to collect information from websites, starting with learning how to collect certain types of data by manually accessing a site's HTML and finding where information is stored.
+I then collect this data and manipulate it to come to certain conclusions.

+## Project Overview
-My first project was going on a site designed for website scraping, I was able to find all the information and thanks to the design of the site, and it's HTML format, I was able collect all the team names, wins and losses based of the classes they were in, since all the information would always be the same length (number of teams, number of different win counts, number of different loss counts) I didn't need to worry about information being missing.
+My first project involved using a website designed for web scraping.
+I was able to locate all the required information, and due to the design of the site and its HTML format, I successfully collected:

+- Team names
+- Wins
+- Losses

+These values were extracted based on the HTML classes they were stored in.

+## Data Reliability
+Since all the information on the site was consistent in structure (same number of teams, same number of win counts, and same number of loss counts), I did not need to handle missing or inconsistent data.

+## Learning Outcomes
-This also gave me an opportunity to learn about how pandas work
+This project also provided an opportunity to learn how Pandas works for data collection and manipulation.